Security Advisories and CVEs

 Impact

-Field Field Description Where it Appears Reproduction Environment
+Field Field Description Where It Appears Reproduction Environment

 X-R-Sess

-Rancher’s session token for single sign on token
+Rancher session token for single sign-on

 Request header